Go To Top

 Florida's graduated licensing system for new drivers

-Florida is one of many states that has graduated drivers' licensing.
+Florida has graduated driver's licensing.
 You can apply for a learner's permit after you turn 15.
 You’ll need to pass:

 • Traffic law and substance abuse course